ryantaylor-cu/remote-access/setup.md

 #### Linux Users

 To be able to participate in this lesson we will only need you to open a terminal window.
-If you do not know how to do this, either eimail your instructor before the lesson starts or ask when you arrive.
+If you do not know how to do this, either email your instructor before the lesson starts or ask when you arrive.